Lartza/SBbrowser/README.md

 The DB_PASSWORD, SECRET_KEY and STATIC_ROOT variables are also present in files under docs/ and should be modified as needed.
 SECRET_KEY should be a large random value and kept secret.
 You could generate one on https://djecrety.ir/

-After installation the files under docs/ should help with migrating the database to PostgreSQL and running the service.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.